StianOvrevage/k8s-sidecar-rollout/README.md

 k8s-sidecar-rollout aims to help avoid configuration drift when using sidecar injectors by triggering rollout (restart) of all workloads that have one or more named (sidecar) containers.

+> Huge shout out to the team at [Signicat](https://www.signicat.com) for letting me share this small, but hopefully usefull tool and analysis with the rest of the Kubernetes community.
+If this is the kind of stuff that excites you head over to [Signicat Careers](https://www.signicat.com/about/careers) and join us!

 # Background

 > I've written [this blog post](https://www.chipmunk.no/blog/kubernetes-sidecar-config-drift) with more detailed explanation of the contributing factors to the problem.